Plan of study

 - ENGL 6890 Capstone/Portfolio (cannot be taken until final semester; will serve as student’s culminating project)

-- Students will take fifteen credit hours in electives from Writing Studies or Literature courses.
-Of the remaining 15 elective hours of course work for the degree, students may take a maximum of two courses in other departments in the humanities or social sciences as approved by the Advisor of Writing Studies.
+- Students will take eighteen credit hours in electives from Writing Studies or Literature courses.
+Of these elective hours, students may take a maximum of two courses in other departments in the humanities or social sciences as approved by the Advisor of Writing Studies.
 Students may count up to one independent study course toward this degree, which must meet the Independent Study Policy and be approved by the Advisor of Writing Studies.

 Students who have completed any of the courses required for the degree or their equivalents at the graduate level before admission to the Graduate School may petition the Advisor of Writing Studies for substitutions.

 Graduate students with more than one Incomplete or Progress (PR) grade at the beginning of any semester may be required to take one course fewer than normal that semester.
 The Advisor of Writing Studies may refuse to approve registration for a student who still has more than two Incomplete or Progress grades for work not completed in the stipulated time.
 Unless an extension has been granted, an Incomplete automatically becomes an “F” one semester after that in which the course is taken.
 Courses taken in Spring and Summer terms change at the end of the immediately following Fall Semester.

 The application must be filed with the Graduate College by the date set by that office.
 See the Graduate College web site or the official university calendar distributed throughout the year.
 Students must be enrolled for a minimum of one credit hour in the term during which they intend to graduate.